 Respiratory syncytial viral disease in Nepalese children: the effect of clean cook stove installation

 Acute lower respiratory tract infection (ALRI) is the leading cause of childhood mortality globally, and respiratory syncytial virus (RSV) is an important viral pathogen in ALRI.
 There is recent evidence that household air pollution caused by indoor cook stoves using vegetable matter, cow dung and wood matter increases the risk of ALRI in children.
 In Drs.
 Janet Englund and Helen Chu's pilot project, study personnel will observe children with ALRI living in Nepal in families with and without clean cook stoves.
-The study team will perform weekly surveillance during the respiratory viral season for ALRI signs and symptoms in children ages 1–36 months.
-They will collect nasopharyngeal swab specimens from the children during illness episodes both pre– and post–clean cook stove installation.
+The study team will perform weekly surveillance during the respiratory viral season for ALRI signs and symptoms in children ages 1 month to 36 months.
+They will collect nasopharyngeal swab specimens from the children during illness episodes both before and after a clean cook stove has been installed.
 This study will establish the baseline incidence, severity and duration of RSV illness in children in Nepalese households with traditional cook stoves and determine the impact of clean cook stoves in reduction of RSV illness.

 Kelly Evans, MD